 10 September, 2015

 Completion is technically the final hurdle in the process of buying a house.
-It is the moment when you get the keys to your new home and can pop open the bubbly.
+Your day of completion is the moment when you get the keys to your new home and can pop open the bubbly.
 We say 'technically' as, really, the stresses aren't quite over.
 Now you have to book the moving van, begin the fun process of packing endless boxes, switching over energy tariffs and painting.
 For now, however, you can revel in the fact that your new house is finally yours.

 The final hurdle in the process